segmentio/react-example/src/examples/analytics-package/README.md

 ### [package.json](https://github.com/segmentio/react-example/blob/main/package.json)

 You must install the npm package.
 This step is already [done](https://github.com/segmentio/react-example/blob/53ecd804f449dd06e3080c6d822b26c0a11063f4/package.json#L7) for this repo.

+Unlike the snippet implementation, if there are changes to this library, they must be manually updated with the package manager.

 ```
 # npm
 npm install @segment/analytics-next